Are you looking to include gold in your portfolio? Learn about the different alternatives and their pros and cons.

 Gold has an emotional attachment that can make it different from other investments.
 When we exchange wedding vows, we do it along with the exchange of golden rings.
 In school we learned of the “49ers” who flocked to the West Coast during the California Gold Rush.
 And we’ve all heard the radio pitch telling us that empires were built on gold and how, on a long enough timeline (or after the zombie apocalypse), gold will replace fiat currency as the chief unit of exchange.

-If you’re considering adding gold to your portfolio, you should look at it with the same care and consideration you give any of your financial decisions.
-And with that in mind, let’s take a look at some of the options available for investing in gold.
+Bottom line: If you’re considering adding gold to your portfolio, you should look at it with the same care and consideration you give any of your financial decisions.
+And with that in mind, let’s take a look at some of the choices available for investing in gold.
+We’ll start where the ancient Egyptians did—with the physical metal.

-Traditionally ownership is the most common and straightforward way to invest in gold.
+Traditionally, ownership of the physical product—gold coins and bars—is the most common and straightforward way to invest in gold.
 Simply buy coins or bars from an online dealer, or from your local coin shop, and then put them away for safekeeping.
 But buying the physical metal is also the most inefficient way to own gold.

 The storage of physical gold is also a problem.
 Are you willing to keep your gold at your home, where it may be at risk of theft, fire, or natural disasters?
 Some companies will offer to store your gold for you, and you can always get a safe-deposit box at the bank, but in both scenarios you’ll be charged a fee and may not be able to access your gold if you need to sell it on short notice.